Survival Kit Built into a Lifejacket

 A Magnetic Compass is an important Critical Survival Item.
 Most of the areas I now canoe in are Boreal Shield and walking out would be next to impossible.
 That makes a compass a lower priority.
 I choose a light well made Brunton Type 7.
-When canoeing I have a Brunton Type 15 open in my Map Case so I always know where north is and what direction I am actually travelling.
+When canoeing I have a Brunton Type 15 open in my Map Case so I always know where north is and what direction I am travelling.
 That compass may not be available when I have been separated from my canoe.

 Critical Items Not Include in the Kit

-I left out a number of very useful items.
+I left out several very useful items.
 Mostly they were left out because they could not fit into the two pockets.
 Some gear was inappropriate because it would be carried elsewhere in my Canoe.
 Duplication of survival equipment means that you end up carrying to much extra gear and never using it.
 Completely missing is any Clothing, a Bowsaw, a Cooking Pot, and a good Shelter.
 The item that I miss the most is High Energy Snack Food.
 I used to take a few Bars (Roughly 500 KCal) along for Quick Energy at the start of a Survival Situation, but I had a rodent eat a hole in my last lifejacket one night and since then have removed any type of food from my lifejacket.

 Carry or Not To Carry?

 I hope this Breakdown on What Critical Survival Items I Carry in My Lifejacket Survival Kit is helpful when you decide what you Should Carry.
 This Survival Kit is the 4th Revision of this Kit over the last 10 Years.
 Remember that this equipment is in addition to what I carry in my Waterproof Pack and Olive Jar.
-Before you make your own Lifejacket Survival Kit consider this scenario.
-You are Standing Alone on the side of a Wilderness River or Lake: Cold, Wet, likely Hypothermic, and possibly Injured.
-Are you Prepared to face that Challenge?
+Before you make your Lifejacket Survival Kit consider this scenario.
+You are Standing Alone on the side of a Wilderness River or Lake: Cold, Wet, likely Hypothermic and possibly Injured.
+Are you prepared to face that Challenge?